 (Ebony's proud parents are Shira and Herb Goodfellow)

-In the center, Rose is relaxing in her new Mason hat.
+On the center left, Rose is relaxing in her new Mason hat.

 (Rose's proud family includes David and Megan Farris and big sister, Eva)

-On the right, Autumn, Ella, and Olivia are showing their Mason spirit!
+On the center right, Autumn, Ella, and Olivia are showing their Mason spirit!

 (The girls' proud family includes Debby Gregg, her son Philip and daughter-in-law Angie.
 Love those hand-made scarves Grammi!)